 An International Effort by People in Prison, those formerly in prison, their Families and other Concerned Citizens to Reduce Crime Through Justice Reform.

-Restore Our Communities is a campaign to reduce the number of Vermonters in prison, end Vermont's use of private prisons, and bring back to Vermont those incarcerated out of state.
+Vermont's Campaign for Justice is dedicated to reducing the number of Vermonters in prison, ending Vermont's use of private prisons, and bringing back to Vermont those incarcerated out of state.
 It is part of our larger effort to make our criminal justice system more effective and our communities safer.

 The Washington Prison Phone Justice Campaign demands an end to the unjust costs of telephone calls from Washington prisons, jails and other detention facilities.

-We call on lawmakers to end our addiction to incarceration, reduce our crippling corrections budget and improve public safety.
+We call on lawmakers to end our addiction to incarceration, reduce the need for such a crippling corrections budget and improve public safety.
 We support the Illinois prison closures and ask Governor Quinn to implement good time credits and swiftly reduce Illinois' record-high prison population.
 Illinois must invest in prison alternatives, community-based services and support for people after incarceration.